 When we enter the world of aromatic plants, essential oils and aromatherapy, we’re usually all excited and pumped up to try everything.
 But it is precisely this phase of initial enthusiasm that may pose a threat.
 We can quickly misinterpret things or start following wrong or even dangerous advice, ending up doing more damage than good.

 As a beginner, how can you recognise good and bad practices from a jumble of internet sources, books, friends, aromatherapists?
-Which details should you pay attention to when discovering a new source of essential oil information, and which claims should set alarm bells ringing?
+What details should you pay attention to when discovering a new source of essential oil information, and which claims should set alarm bells ringing?

 How can you know who is trustworthy and whom to avoid in a big circle?